johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 ----

-## 17th/Mar/2025 Update
+## 23rd/Mar/2025 Update

-- Sketches in the Nano folder have been updated, The servo sketches can be used with the R4 Nano board but I have not tested them.
+- Arduino Mega Sketch added for 47 I/O usage for Mimic panels, it only has the USB GCSerial connection setup at the moment for testing.

 ----